 One of the outstanding bird species we come in proximity to Florida is the Ibis.
 Prominent for its long beak, vast color differences, and chunky body, the Ibis seems to be the biological-cross between the majestic flamingo and the squatty snipe.
 The colors vary from scarlet to ivory to black, with some maroon and mottled shades in the mix.
-My favorite is the white ibis, as its distinctive red beak and legs are in bold contrast with its white body.
+My favorite is the White Ibis, as its distinctive red beak and legs are in bold contrast with its white body and black wing-tips.
 Plus, the flocks are such fun to watch as they play and dine in the advancing and receding surf.

 My dad had a pencil and water-color drawing of a series of Ibises at play and I loved it.
 I do not recall the artist, but it was so life-like, I swore it was a photograph.
 It looked something like this image I found on the internet, but lighter and better.
 This image does point out the black tips on the wings of the bird, which is another distinctive feature, especially when they are in flight.

 Ibises all have long, down-curved bills, and usually feed as a group, probing mud for food items like sand crabs and other crustaceans.
 The birds are known to be highly territorial while nesting and feeding, and they are monogamous while nesting.
 Most ibis build their nests in trees, and they are often seen in the wild with spoonbills and herons.
 According to wikipedia, the word ibis has roots in many languages including Latin, Greek and Egyptian.